What is a ColecoVision ?.

 There were produced updated ColecoVision versions for the NTSC market and 3 or 4 versions for the PAL / SECAM market.

-PAL / SECAM = 220-240 Volt and 50 Hz. with RGB opportunities by default, if you buy a French ColecoVision version.
+PAL / SECAM version = 220-240 Volt and 50 Hz. with RGB or RGB updates opportunities by default.

-Games was only distributed in the U.S. version, with different shells around and a label variation, but also the boxes were different.
+Game ROMs was only distributed in the U.S. version, with different shells around and a label variation, but also the boxes and manuals were different.

 Boxes from U.S. and Canada was mostly with the arcade machine showed on the front, while boxes from Europe and Australia was with a nice artwork.

-You'll probably also find games for the Brazilian and Taiwan market.
-These are with different shells and all other labels, even the name of the game have changed.
+You'll probably also still find games for the Brazilian and Taiwan market.

 Something peculiar to a ColecoVision is how the games works.

-It doesn't matter whether the machine is NTSC or PAL. -Games work on both machines.
+It doesn't matter whether the machine is NTSC or PAL. -Almost all games work on both machines.

 You can buy games as well in Europe as USA, they all works.

-You can use your console and the games, but be aware for the power unit, use always a power supply which fits to your country.
+You can use your console and the games from Europe, but be aware for the power unit, always use a power supply which fits to your own country.

 2. Connect your ColecoVision Power supply to wall and back on your ColecoVision.